TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson2.md

 The interpretation of the p-value is similar to our earlier interpretation of the confidence interval.
-If the experiment were repeated many, many times, each time drawing a random sample of the given size from the same population (without affecting the composition of the population) which had the hypothetical mean (here `0`), the sample mean would only be as far from the hypothetical mean as was observed with our experimental sample `p-value * 100` percent of the time.
+If the experiment were repeated many, many times, each time drawing a random sample of the given size from an infinite population with the hypothetical mean (here `0`), the sample mean would only be as far from the hypothetical mean as was observed with our experimental sample `p-value * 100` percent of the time.
 This way of deriving and interpreting p-values or confidence intervals in terms of the theoretical frequency with which statistics calculated on different random samples from a population would take on a particular range of values is called the 'frequentist' approach to statistics.

 The R `t.test()` function takes a parameter called `mu` (defaults to `0`), which can be used to set the hypothetical value for the null hypothesis to whatever value you